Investing in Battery Technology

 -

 Graphite: As the only non-metal element that is a good conductor of electricity, it can be used in lithium-ion batteries, as well as in nuclear reactors and the refractory and steel industries.
-Most of the graphite mining companies are in China and often privately owned or only listed on Asian exchanges making it difficult for investors to access.
-There are however some Canadian graphite exploration companies to consider such as South Star Battery Metals, Gratomic, and Graphite One.
+Most graphite mining companies are in China and often privately owned or only listed on Asian exchanges, making it difficult for investors to access them.

 -

-Vanadium: vanadium redox batteries are currently generating excitement because they are reusable over semi-infinite cycles, and do not degrade for at least 20 years, allowing energy storage systems the ability to bank renewable energy.
-However, these batteries are quite large compared to lithium-ion batteries, and are better suited for industrial or commercial use than for use in electric vehicles.
-Vanadium mining companies include Largo, Australian Vanadium and Energy Fuels.
+Vanadium: vanadium redox batteries are currently generating excitement because they are reusable over semi-infinite cycles and do not degrade for at least 20 years, allowing energy storage systems the ability to bank renewable energy.
+However, these batteries are quite large compared to lithium-ion batteries and are better suited for industrial or commercial use than for use in electric vehicles.

 -

-Investing in areas such as battery technology also comes with a responsibility since metals mining has a significant impact on our environment.
-Since certain metals are needed for the green transformation, it is important that the mining companies are working in a sustainable way.
-Trending topics within this area are socially responsible investing and esg investment funds, which can help to promote change within the mining sector.
-Examples of funds that promote change with regards to ESG are AuAg Silver Bullet, AuAg Precious Green, and AuAg ESG Gold Mining ETF.
+Investing in areas such as battery technology also comes with a responsibility since metal mining significantly impacts our environment.
+Since certain metals are needed for the green transformation, the mining companies must work sustainably.
+Trending topics within this area are socially responsible investing and ESG investment funds, which can help to promote change within the mining sector.
+Examples of funds that promote change with regards to ESG are AuAg Silver Bullet, AuAg Precious Green, and AuAg Gold Mining.

 Benefits of investing in battery technology